marade/GUTSS/README.md

 ###################################
 ```

+# here we first install Jellyfish from source,
+# and then the GUTSS binaries

 # install python-psutil and tools needed to compile Jellyfish
 user@host:~$ sudo apt-get install git linux-headers-generic build-essential python
 …

 # we assume you downloaded the compressed Jellyfish
 # source to the Downloads folder in your home directory.
-# this is an install from source for Jellyfish...

 # decompress Jellyfish source
 user@host:~$ cd ~/Downloads